Cradle of China’s First Artificial Satellite

 ight: Former site of the "581 mission"

-l Initiated and Pushed Forward the National Sounding Rocket Program
+Initiated and Pushed Forward the National Sounding Rocket Program

-NSSC played an indispensible role in initiating and developing the national sounding rocket program.
+NSSC played an important role in initiating and developing the national sounding rocket program.
 In collaboration with the Shanghai Institute of Mechanical and Electrical Engineering, NSSC set up China’s first exploration system for theT7meteorological sounding rocket.
 With several launches during the period from 1960 to 1965, T7 was China’s first indigenous sounding rocket.
 Furthermore, NSSC established China’s first sounding rocket launch site, known as the “603 Station.”

 In addition to the T7, NSSC successfully completed quite a few other sounding rocket experiments, such as the Zhinv-1, Zhinv-3 and TY-4.
 It also built CAS’s Hainan Sounding Rocket Launch Site, the only sounding rocket launch site in China.